Public Consultation: Draft Plans Guidance

-This draft guidance has been developed by Bòrd na Gàidhlig under section 8 of the Gaelic Language (Scotland) Act 2005 (“the 2005 Act”) and supersedes the original guidance that was first published in 2007.
+The draft guidance has been developed under the Gaelic Language (Scotland) Act 2005 and will supersede the original guidance document that was first published in 2007.

-Once the feedback has been collated and views taken into account, Bòrd na Gàidhlig will finalise the draft guidance document before it is submitted to Scottish Ministers for their view.
+Once the feedback has been collated, Bòrd na Gàidhlig will finalise the draft guidance document before it is submitted to Scottish Ministers for their view.